3808

 Trump has also promised to radically increase tariffs on imported goods, particularly from China.
 If carried out, that campaign pledge could hamper containerized freight volumes, especially on transpacific trade lanes.
 Publicly-listed container carriers' stocks fell in early trading, led by Maersk (down eight percent), NYK (nine percent) and Hapag-Lloyd (10 percent).

-The president-elect has pledged to end the U.S. offshore wind industry by executive order "on day one," and investors in the sector have responded accordingly.
+The president-elect has pledged to end the U.S. offshore wind industry by executive order "on day one," and investors in the sector have responded to the changing regulatory environment.
 Market leader Orsted shed 15 percent of its value on Wednesday, followed by turbine builder Vestas, which dropped 13 percent.
 Siemens Energy, owner of turbine manufacturer Siemens Gamesa, fell by two percent.